Colorblind James Experience: 1980-1984: From Oswego to San Francisco, San Francisco to Rochester

 In the summer of 1980, after enjoying two years of success in their hometown, Cuminale looked west to San Francisco as the ‘next step’ for the band.
 Inviting the entire band to join him, he was surprised to find only McDevitt was eager to make the trip.
 He recruited Phil Marshall to take over on guitar and Gene Tighe to play bass.
 In the fall of 1980, the four members caravaned west with Marshall and McDevitt arriving the day after Thanksgiving.

 During the band's time in San Francisco, Tighe was replaced by Oswego native Thad Iorizzo who was, in turn, replaced by Dan O'Donnell and then Dave Fisher.
-The band released one 45rpm record, "Talk To Me" b/w "Kojak Chair" to little critical or commercial success.
+The band released one 45 rpm record, "Talk To Me" b/w "Kojak Chair" to little critical or commercial success.
 In the summer of 1984, the band dissolved and Cuminale and his wife moved back east to Rochester, New York.
 Guitarist Phil Marshall rejoined the band a few months later.

 In Rochester, the band included former White Caps guitarist G. Elwyn, bassist Bernie Heveron (an alumnus of Personal Effects) and Jim McAvaney on drums.
 The band scraped together enough money to press 1000 copies of its debut self-titled LP in 1987.
 Cuminale sent one copy abroad and specifically to BBC Radio's John Peel.
 The song "Considering a Move to Memphis" made Peel's year end Festive Fifty list.